MicrosoftDocs/dataexplorer-docs/data-explorer/flow.md

 ### Run async control command

 Use this action to run a [control command](kusto/management/index.md) asynchronously, which means it will continue to run in the background.
 The action returns an ID, state, and status.
 To check the status and details of an async command, use the [.show operations](kusto/management/operations.md) command with the ID returned by this action.
-It's important to note that KQL commands can run for a maximum of 1 hour.

-If the async control command takes more than 60 seconds to run, it will fail with a "RequestTimeout" exception.
+If the async control command takes more than 60 minutes to run, it will fail with a "RequestTimeout" exception.

 #### Example